Quick Start

 )

 This will create a client for interacting with our index.
-We then create the index itself with some configurations options.
+We then create the index itself with a name my_index.
 Check out the API reference later to find how you can play around with this.

-We're also choosing to persist our data inside the db directory.
+We're also choosing to persist our data inside the citrus directory.
 This will ensure that our data remains saved and in the future, citrusdb can load the index from there.

 Insert elements